Facebook’s ‘On this day’ feature is very helpful.

 Even if I could never write another word again for the rest of my life, I would choose love.

-Goodbye my most precious.
+Goodbye my former love.

-It was you.
-It was always you.
+It was never you.